 Office of Student Life

-Residential Life professional staff and residential assistants (RA’s) are trained to assist a victim of acquaintance or stranger rape, as well as provide resources available at the University and in the community.
-When a sexual assault is reported to Student Life staff, they are responsible for reporting basic information to the Dean of Students and the Director of Safety and Security.
+Student Life professional staff and residential assistants (RAs) are trained to assist a victim of acquaintance or stranger rape, as well as provide resources available at the University and in the community.
+When a sexual assault is reported to Student Life staff, they are responsible for reporting basic information to the Dean of Students and the Director of Public Safety.
 If the victim wishes to preserve privacy of his/her identity, and/or that of the perpetrator, the name will be withheld when that information is shared.
 Student Life staff members can make referrals for medical treatment and/or counseling, provide information regarding the options to file a formal complaint and make recommendations regarding safety precautions.

 Victims of sexual assault and rape may experience emotional distress and/or social adjustment issues either short or long-term.
 Any student who is a victim of sexual assault/rape is encouraged to contact a counselor at the Counseling Center.
 Counselors are prepared to assist a victim in processing the emotional impact of an incident and to aid with decision-making.
 Counselors work with victims to help restore their sense of control and personal empowerment.